 Indications for Testing

 The American College of Gastroenterology (ACG) recommends that tests for CDI be performed on diarrheal stools only because of the high prevalence of asymptomatic colonization.
-(Rarely, patients with an ileus and complicated disease may have formed stool; see Nucleic Acid Amplification below. ) The IDSA and SHEA jointly recommend testing as described in the table below.
+(Rarely, patients with an ileus and complicated disease may have formed stool; see Nucleic Acid Amplification. ) The IDSA and SHEA jointly recommend testing as described in the following table.
 Individual institutional protocols for CDI diagnosis, if established, should be followed.

 |Symptomatic Patientsa with Risk Factors Strongly Consistent with CDIb||Symptomatic Patientsa with Unclear Risk Factorsc for CDI|